edwardgallyot/CSynth50/README.md

 CSynth50 is my final project for HarvardX's CS50.
 I started this project as a way of teaching myself to program oscillators and envelopes as well as parse MIDI data into C.

+## Features

+Currently the Synth has these functions:

+* Four Oscillators: Digital Saw, Analog Saw, Digital Square and Analog Square
+* An Volume Envelope
+* A Global Volume Control

+I would love to add either an LFO section and/or a filter section to make this synth more powerful.
+If anyone is interested in helping to add these features please get in touch.

 #### Goals of this Project

 * To help people like myself get into DSP and program Audio Apps through practical experimentation